VIDY/NLP/README.md

   * Two residual bidirectional GRUs
   * FC to 2 labels (is_keyword vs. not_keyword)

+## Related Keywords

+  Given a keyword, list related words.
+  For this model we used word embedding.

 ## Getting Started
 - [Installing TensorFlow](#installing-tensorflow)
 - [Downloading models](#downloading-pretrained-models)